 Although children will love this snack (if they like spicy), it’s most definitely an adult snack.
 Enjoy it with that English ale that it contains.
 My one word of warning is that once the caramel reached 305°F, the temperature rose very quickly and I had to remove the pan from the heat very quickly so the caramel did not burn.

-This recipe should come with a warning that it is highly addictive.
+This bacon caramel popcorn recipe should come with a warning that it is highly addictive.
 It is a wonderful mix of flavors that make for a great snack.
 Sweet, salty, and just the right amount of spice.
 This comes together quickly with simple ingredients that you are likely to have on hand.
-I agree whole-heartedly with the recommendation that this spicy bacon caramel corn be paired with alcohol.
+I agree wholeheartedly with the recommendation that this spicy bacon caramel corn is paired with alcohol.
 Specifically, a cold beer!